top of page

 • Other Skills: Grammar, vocabulary, self-editing, note-taking, independent book reports, research

-• Blocks: Biography Work.
+• Block One: Biography Work.
 Grammar and Mechanics.
 Writing Skills

 • Cyber Civics: Media Literacy

-• History & Social Studies: The Age of Revolutions: American, French and industrial.
+• History & Central Theme: The Age of Revolutions: American, French and industrial.
 Early American History.
 World History.
 Civics.

 • Class Play: Each class will practice and perform a class play or presentation tied to the curriculum shared with class families.